gsi102/dispute-app/README.md

 # Getting Started with Dispute App

 It's an app for practice in React Development.
 Main idea - online-debates.
 Appearance and interface blocks will be the same as on Twitch.
+Backend code: https://github.com/gsi102/server.git

 ## Idea